 Quality of ingredients:

 Home Chef is very reliable and includes the best available products in their meal kits.
-They have some great supplier partnerships to ensure that they can maintain the quality of their meal kit ingredients.
-Some of these include Paysan Breton Butter, ‘Worldwide Farms’ for fresh herbs and vegetables and ‘Sea to Table’ for sustainably sourced seafood.
+It’s like getting the best grocery shopping experience without stepping into the store.
+They have some great supplier partnerships to ensure that they can maintain their meal kit ingredients.
+Some of these include Paysan Breton Butter, ‘Worldwide Farms’ for fresh herbs and vegetables, and ‘Sea to Table’ for sustainably sourced seafood.

-We have to be honest and admit that we had quite low expectations of Dinnerly, due to their low price point.
-However, we can honestly say that the ingredients that we received were all very good.
-They certainly do not keep their meal kit prices low with inferior ingredients but rather by using fewer ingredients, less packaging and digital recipes cards rather than printed ones.
+We have to be honest and admit that we had relatively low expectations of Dinnerly due to their low price point.
+However, we can honestly say that the ingredients that we received were all excellent.
+They certainly do not keep their meal kit prices low with inferior ingredients but rather by using fewer ingredients, less packaging, and digital recipe cards instead of printed ones.

 Both Home Chef and Dinnerly delivers their meal kits in specifically designed boxes that are aesthetically pleasing and labeled.
-Also, both companies pack their proteins at the bottom of the box with enough ice to keep them cool during the delivery process.
+Also, both companies pack their proteins at the bottom of the box with enough ice-packs to keep the food cool during the delivery process.

-When unpacking Home Chef, you will find that their meal kit ingredients are sorted, separated and packed in bags that are labeled with the name of the dish.
+When unpacking Home Chef, you will find that their meal kit ingredients are sorted, separated, and packed in bags labeled with the name of the dish.
 Unpacking is very easy, and no sorting is required.

-With Dinnerly, as part of their efforts to keep the costs down by reducing packaging, you will need to sort and separate the ingredients for each meal kit while unpacking.
+With Dinnerly, as part of their efforts to keep the costs down by reducing packaging, you will need to sort and separate each meal kit’s ingredients while unpacking.

-We very impressed with Home Chef and Dinnerly and enjoyed our experiences with both companies.
-We felt that the two companies offered a service that would not disappoint.
-However, they are geared towards quite different audiences, namely in terms of their bottom line and the style of meals they offer.
-After assessing all elements of each meal kit service, we decided that our preferred service was Home Chef.
-Ultimately we thought that their menu was more varied than the Dinnerly menu.
+We thought that their menu was more varied than the Dinnerly menu.
 We also preferred the larger number of ingredients that they used in their meal kits.
-We felt that the style of their dishes, in terms of quality was a little superior and offered an at-home dining experience that was very enjoyable.
-When looking at the overall cost, Home Chef does come in a little bit higher than Dinnerly, but we thought overall it represented great value for money.
+In terms of quality, we felt that their dishes’ style was a little superior and offered an at-home dining experience that was very enjoyable.
+When looking at the overall cost, Home Chef does come in a little bit higher than Dinnerly, but we thought overall, it represented excellent value for money.